 CPAWS Southern Alberta is engaging with the government on revising the grizzly bear recovery plan released on June 1, 2016 to ensure adequate resources are put in place for concrete actions to reduce risks to grizzly bears.
-A strong Alberta Grizzly Bear Recovery Plan 2008-2013 and land-use regulations in the SSRP that aid grizzly bear recovery are integral to recovering grizzly bears in the province.
-The CPAWS grizzly bear campaign focuses on five main areas of the recovery plan:
+A strong Alberta Grizzly Bear Recovery Plan and implementation of the plan are integral to recovering grizzly bears in the province.
+The CPAWS grizzly bear campaign focuses on six main areas of the recovery plan:

 Alberta’s ongoing Land-Use Framework process provides an ideal opportunity to include the management strategies for grizzly bear recovery into all relevant regional plans.
 Within the next few years the government will be drafting a Biodiversity Management Framework and a Linear Density Management Framework as part of the South Saskatchewan Regional Plan (SSRP).
-CPAWS is actively engaged in the SSRP process providing feedback to government and encouraging people to get involved and voice their concerns.
+CPAWS is actively engaged in this process providing feedback to government and encouraging people to get involved.

 The Red Deer, North Saskatchewan, Upper Athabasca and Upper Peace regional plans will also provide an opportunity to better address grizzly bear habitat needs.
 If these plans strictly limit road densities and provide adequate habitat security for grizzly bears (including large core, roadless areas) across their current range, they will secure a future for grizzly bears – and at the same time protect other natural resources that Albertans value, including clean drinking water, healthy fisheries and abundant game species.